Devdutt Padikkal: Early life

-Padikkal was born on 7 July 2000 in Edappal, Kerala to Ambili Padikkal and Babu Kunnath.
+Devdutt Padikkal was born on 7 July 2000 in Edappal, Kerala to Ambili Padikkal and Babunu Kunnath.
+Devdutt got his family name, Padikkal, through matrilineal succession.

 In 2011, his family moved from Hyderabad to Bangalore, where he began training at the Karnataka Institute of Cricket.
 Starting from 2014, he represented Karnataka in under-16 and under-19 age categories.
 In 2017, he was selected by Bellary Tuskers in the Karnataka Premier League.

-Career
+He completed his Bachelor's of Business Administration in St. Joseph's College of Commerce, Bangalore.

+Domestic career

 He made his first-class debut for Karnataka in the 2018–19 Ranji Trophy on 28 November 2018.
 In December 2018, he was bought by the Royal Challengers Bangalore in the player auction for the 2019 Indian Premier League.
 He became the first player in IPL history to score three fifties in his first four matches.

 He made his List A debut on 26 September 2019, for Karnataka in the 2019–20 Vijay Hazare Trophy.
 He was the leading run-scorer in the tournament, with 609 runs in eleven matches.

 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.
 He made his Twenty20 debut on 8 November 2019, for Karnataka in the 2019–20 Syed Mushtaq Ali Trophy.
+In August 2024, he was named in India D's squad for 2024–25 Duleep Trophy.